moderatelyfunctional/6.824/src/mronaws/README.md

 	- `aws s3 rm s3://mapreducedata/intermediate --recursive --exclude "."`
 	- `aws s3 rm s3://mapreducedata/output --recursive --exclude "."`

+#### 3) Create EC2 Instances For the Coordinator/Worker(s)
+Choose an availability zone that's identical to the S3 zone to reduce network latency.
+- Spin up an EC2 instance for the coordinator.
+Be sure to open inbound port `1234` for communication.
+- Spin up an EC2 instance for each worker.
+Be sure to open outbound port `1234` for communication.

+Port configurations are managed via security groups.

+The coordinator must be started available first, otherwise the workers will quit.

 #### 4) Implementation Differences Against Local MapReduce
 Some differences against the original MapReduce implementation in `package mr` where:
 - The coordinator and the workers reside on the same physical machine so